cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 Assuming the ad interface is set in the native layer, then when the player clicks the button to open the ad, it is logical to trigger `ObjC` to open the ad.

-The code example for opening the ad interface is as follows:
+The code example of the interface to open the ad is as follows:

 ```ObjC
 static ICallback cb = ^void (NSString* _arg0, MSString* _arg1){